MaterializeInc/materialize/doc/user/content/sql/subscribe.md

 a [progress](#progress) message.
 At that point, the data up until the progress message is complete, so you can:

-    a.
-Process all the buffered data in your application.
+   1. Process all the buffered data in your application.
-    b.
-Persist the `mz_timestamp` of the progress message.
+   1. Persist the `mz_timestamp` of the progress message.

 1. To resume the subscription in subsequent restarts, use the following continuous query against Materialize in your application code: